-Blood has many functions including transportation of nutrients around the body, maintaining homeostasis and the immune system.
-It is made up of plasma, red blood cells, white blood cells and platelets.
+Blood functions include transportation of nutrients around the body, maintaining homeostasis, and the immune system.
+Blood comprises plasma, red blood cells, white blood cells, and platelets.

 Function of blood

-- Maintaining Homeostasis: Altering the blood flow to the skin can help to reduce body temperature.
-Transportation of enzymes which are used to maintain our internal environments.
+Altering the blood flow to the skin helps to reduce body temperature.
+Blood transports Enzymes which maintain a constant internal enviroment.

 Composition of blood

-- White Blood Cells (Leucocytes): There a number of types of white blood cells, although the function of all of them is to help fight disease and infection.
-They typically have a lifespan of a few days and there are only 5-10 thousand WBC’s per micro-litre of blood.
+There are a number of types of white blood cells, although the function of all of them is to help fight disease and infection.
+They typically have a lifespan of a few days and there are only 5-10 thousand WBCs per micro-litre of blood.

-- Platelets (Thrombocytes): Platelets are disc-shaped cell fragments which are involved in clotting the blood to prevent the excess loss of body fluids.
+Platelets are disc-shaped cell fragments that are involved in clotting the blood to prevent the excess loss of body fluids.

-Although all blood is made of the same basic parts, not all blood is the same.
-There are eight different common variants known as blood types, which differ by the presence of or lack of antigens.
+Although blood is made of the same basic parts, not all blood is the same.
+There are eight different common blood types or variants.
+They differ by the presence of or lack of antigens.
 Antigens are substances, which can trigger the immune system to fight infection or diseases.
-If someone is given the wrong type of blood in a blood transfusion then it is possible the antigens will trigger an immune response to the transfused blood causing it to be rejected by the body.

-In addition to the A and B antigens, there is a third antigen called Rh, which can be either present (known as positive) or not present (negative).
+In addition to the A and B antigens, there is a third antigen called Rh.
+This is either present (known as positive) or not present (negative).
 O positive is the most common blood type.